My primary teaching interests fall along the following subfields of Political Science:

 International Relations: Human Rights, Conflict; Political Economy of Development; International Political Economy; International Organizations

-Methods: Research Design and Conceptualization; Causal Inference; Survey Design; OLS; MLE; and Longitudinal Data Analysis.
+Methods: Research Design and Conceptualization; Causal Inference; and Survey Design

 - Introduction to Statistical Inference R-Lab (Lab instructor for QTM 100: Intro to Statistical Inference), spring 2019